-In the previous lesson, I asked you to imagine a world where, because of various forces, the Bible was no longer available.
-Based on various social and technological developments, the reading, sharing and teaching of the Bible was severely limited to the point that no full-text version was available.
+In the previous chapter, I asked you to think of a world where the Bible was no longer available.
+I described an imaginary plot where the politically powerful in partnership with big tech, academia, mainstream news outlets and Hollywood managed to limit the access to and teaching of the Bible to the point that no full-text version was available for public or private use any longer.

-In such a situation, I proposed that one way to keep the essential message of the Scriptures alive and productive was to maintain seven key passages from the Bible that would summarize everything contained in the Bible.
+In such a situation, I proposed that one way to keep the message of the Scriptures alive and productive was to memorize seven key passages that would be able to summarize the essential teaching and purpose of the entire Bible.

 In the beginning God created the heavens and the earth.

-In the study of this foundational verse, we learned that it not only explained that on the first day of creation God called into existence the building blocks of existence, time-space-matter, the simple ten words of this verse also refuted thirteen major philosophies that try to explain the existence and condition of the world without reference to God.
+In the study of this foundational verse, we learned that on the first day of creation God called into being the building blocks of existence: time, space and matter.
+We also demonstrated that the simple 10 words of this verse actually refute 13 major philosophies that try to explain the existence and present condition of the world without reference to God.

 Genesis 1:1 is often referred to as the foundational verse of the Bible because it not only is the most read verse of any book in history, but if believed, it sets the stage for the most productive and satisfying study of the entire Bible.

-This then brings us to the second of 7 passages that summarize the Bible.
+This then brings us to the second of the seven passages that helps summarize the Bible.

 The Passage of Promise — Genesis 3:1-24

-The second of the seven, Genesis 3:1-24, provides the explanation for how the world and the human race ended up in their present condition.
-This is a long passage but easy to remember because it is a narrative involving four individuals – God, Satan, Adam and Eve.
+The second of the seven, Genesis 3:1-24, provides the explanation for how the world and the human race came to be in their present condition.
+This is a long passage but easy to remember because it is a narrative involving four individuals: God, Satan, Adam and Eve.
 In its 24 verses, three key ideas are introduced that will inform all that will be written afterwards:

-This truth is eloquently wrapped in the origin story of Adam and Eve's temptation and fall.
+These truths are eloquently and concisely wrapped together in the origin story of Adam and Eve's temptation and fall.

 Now the serpent was more crafty than any beast of the field which the Lord God had made.